navar135/dragrace/README.md

 ## 2. Hypothesis

 State your null and alternative hypotheses clearly and succinctly.
-$H_0$ - Drag Queens from states with a higher queer population are not more likely to win RuPaul's drag race compared to Drag queens from states with low queer populations.
+$H_0$ - Drag Queens from states with a higher queer population are not more likely to win RuPaul's drag race maxi challenge compared to Drag queens from states with low queer populations.
-$H_1$ - Drag Queens from states with higher queer population are more likely to win RuPaul's drag race compared to queens from states with lower queer populations.
+$H_1$ - Drag Queens from states with higher queer population are more likely to win RuPaul's drag race maxi challenge compared to queens from states with lower queer populations.
 ## 3. Data Description
 Describe your data source(s):
 I will join three dataset the first two hosts information about all the contestants, the secoond dataset has how each contestant performed for each episode of show.
 The third has LGBT population information for all U.S states.